-Our Omaha web design team at Big Red SEO knows that striking, original, and useful content development is a key tool in your business’ SEO utility belt.
+Our Omaha web design team knows that striking, original, and useful content development is a key tool in your business’ SEO utility belt.
 As you begin developing your content, though, it can be hard to know where to start, and you’ll most likely look to others in your industry to join an ongoing conversation about issues that are important to your clients.

 Gathering ideas for content in this way can definitely be a useful technique, but it can be easy to fall into unethical content-gathering practices if you’re not careful.
-Here are some pointers from our Omaha SEO team, Big Red SEO that will help you start creating fantastic content while avoiding common content curation pitfalls.
+Here are some pointers from our Omaha SEO team to help you start creating fantastic content while avoiding common content curation pitfalls.

 Give credit where it’s due